SIH-22-Kyogre/SatVision_Land-Cover-Detection/Map Classification - EuroSAT/Classification Models/RGB-Models/README.md

 - Can differentiate residential and non-residential areas well.
 - Differentiates forest areas and water bodies better than ResNet50 but not as well as ResNet152v2.

+## EfficientNet-B0
+- Has an accuracy of 98% on unseen data.
+- ~98% accuracy on industrial and residential areas.
+- Can differentiate residential and non-residential areas well.
+- Differentiates forest areas and water bodies better than ResNet50 but not as well as ResNet152v2.
+- Has a very small size of only 16MB.